ucheobi/cinema-planner-server/README.md

 REQUIREMENTS
 ===============
-1. Create a UI that aloows clients to:
+1. Create a UI that allows clients to:
     a.
 View list of available movies and its details
     b.
 Choose from a list of seats.
     c.
 Book and manage their ticket.